As many young people return to Education next week, it is completely natural to...Read more...

 Once the panel has provided their recommendation, the final approval is up to Fusion Fostering’s ADM.
 The ADM makes the final decision regarding any application that has been presented to the panel.
 They will look at the same information as the panel members before the panel meeting, together with the minutes of the panel meeting after it has occurred.
 The ADM then uses their experience and authority to make an informed decision based on all information present.
 You will be notified of the result as soon as the ADM has confirmed their decision.

 Congratulations, you’re officially a registered foster carer!
 Now you will await your first child placement.
-This may happen quickly or it may take a little longer depending on the needs of the local area and the types of placement you are considering.
+This may happen quickly or it may take a little longer depending on the needs of the local area and the type of child or children you are considering.

 Just because you are approved, does not mean that you are now alone.
-Fusion Fostering will continue to provide ongoing training and support, guiding you through your first placement.
+Fusion Fostering will continue to provide ongoing training and support, guiding you from the moment your first child or children is placed with you.
 Our senior supervising social workers will keep in close contact with you and there will be an initial arrangement for you to meet the child before they are placed, if possible.

-We want to make sure the process from approval to your first placement is as smooth as possible.
+We want to make sure the process from approval to you having your first child or children placed is as smooth as possible.

 To find out more about the fostering application process, contact us today for an informal chat or to receive more information.